KxSystems/docs/docs/ref/ema.md

 ---
-title: ema – Reference – kdb+ and q documentation
+title: Exponential moving average | Reference | kdb+ and q documentation
 description: ema is a q keyword that returns the exponential moving average of its arguments.
-keywords: average, ema, exponential, kdb+, mathematics, moving, q, statistics
 ---
 # `ema`